-To fully meet employer needs and provide the workforce necessary to support future economic development, it is essential that we close this attainment gap.
-This can only be accomplished through a coordinated emphasis on increasing enrollments in strategic populations and improving completion rates of those who enroll.
+To meet employer needs and provide the workforce necessary to support future economic development, it is essential that we close this attainment gap.
+This can be accomplished through a coordinated emphasis on both increasing enrollments in strategic populations and improving completion rates of those who enroll.

 In 2013, Arkansas colleges and universities awarded 38,127 credentials from certificates of proficiency through graduate degrees.
-This was an increase of 10,270 over the number awarded in 2008, or a 36.9% increase.
+This was an increase of 10,270, or 36.9%, over the number awarded in 2008.
 During this same period, the population of Arkansas adult residents (between ages 25 and 64) increased by approximately 40,800.
 As a result of these changes - population and certificate and degree production - educational attainment in the state only increased from 42.1% to 43.4%.

-Clearly, increased efforts are necessary to move the level of educational attainment to that required to meet employer needs.
+Clearly, increased effort is necessary to match the level of educational attainment to employer needs.
 To do this, it is important that higher education institutions in the state concentrate on the areas of enrollment and attainment in which we are most significantly lagging.
 Data suggest three primary areas of focus:

-- Adults who have earned no postsecondary credentials - Minorities and students from low-income families who enroll in higher education at lower rates and complete at lower rates - Student success rates that lag those of other states in the southern region and US
+- Adults who have earned no postsecondary credentials - Minorities and students from low-income families who both enroll in, and complete, higher education at lower rates - Student success rates that lag compared to other states in the southern region and US